Special feature: Popular screen adaptations of 'Snow White'

-The legendary German fairy tale 'Snow White and the Seven Dwarfs' was adapted for the screen by Walt Disney Pictures in animated form and released on this day, December 21 in 1937.
+The legendary German fairy tale 'Snow White and the Seven Dwarfs', which was adapted for the screen by Walt Disney Pictures in animated form and released on this day, December 21 in 1937.
 The film went on to create history, not only for it's outstanding production values but also as the world's first feature-length animated film.

 The tale of 'Snow White' has been adapted numerous times on the big screen and on television.
 We take a look at some famous versions...